-Does insurance go up if you live in a city or urban area?
+Is coverage expensive if you live in a city or urban area?

-Your insurance rates could go up or down depending on where you move.
+Your rates could go up or down depending on where you move.
 Moving to a city with a bunch of risk factors could cause your rates to go up.
 Areas with rough weather conditions can also cause a spike in your coverage costs.
 Do some research about the region where you plan to move.
 That’s how you can prepare for adverse weather conditions and local risk factors.
 In addition, less populated areas cost less for your policy than cities.

 If you’re moving to a different state, ensure you meet the minimum coverage requirements.
 Each state makes its own rules regarding insurance.
 That means your current policy might not comply with your new state’s regulations.

-Why did my insurance randomly go up?
+Why did my rates randomly increase?

-Your insurance rates can randomly increase for several reasons.
+Your rates can randomly increase for several reasons.
 One of those reasons is where you live.
 This is usually for something that’s not even related to you at all.
 Accident claims might have gone up in your area.
 Or perhaps auto theft and crime are on the rise in your area.
 It’s also possible that there are more uninsured drivers out on the road.
 These are both reasons for your premium to randomly rise.

 What happens if you lie about where you live for cheaper rates?

 Occasionally, people falsify their home address to get cheaper rates.
 However, bending the truth is a bad idea.
-In fact, it’s insurance fraud because you’re misrepresenting information crucial to your policy.
+In fact, it’s fraud because you’re misrepresenting information crucial to your policy.

 If you lie about your primary residence, you could lose your coverage.
 Your provider may cancel or choose not to renew your policy.
 An offense as serious as fraud is likely to affect your insurance score severely and force insurers to label you as high-risk.
 With this status following you around, companies could deny you a policy in the future, making it hard to get coverage.